Skip to main content

 BaseController, responders, the PermissionGuard, tenant-scope and API-key middleware, idempotency, pagination parsing.
 Write a controller in twenty lines.

-@duro/payments / queue / whatsapp / email
+@duro/payments / nomba-client / queue / whatsapp / email

-Thin abstractions over the outside world — a ChargeGateway interface (simulated now, a live rail in July), BullMQ factories, the WhatsApp Cloud client, the SMTP mailer.
+Abstractions over the outside world: a ChargeGateway interface with a NombaChargeGateway implementation (real Nomba charges, mandates, refunds, transfers, virtual accounts, VAS), BullMQ factories, the WhatsApp Cloud client, the SMTP mailer.
 Swap the implementation, keep the callers.

 A request’s worth of moving parts